-Whether you’re a top executive or a recent graduate, chances are you overlook the importance of starting your work day properly.
 The start of your day can have a big impact on the rest of your working hours.
-Much like any car or machine, a slow and difficult start is a sign of bad things ahead.
+As we work during the COVID-19 pandemic, having a good morning routine will also help us better our physical and emotional health.
 This is why you should give value to the start of your day, and here are five habits to help you every morning.
 Combine these with intelligent business analytics and you're on way to making each day count.

 A simple hack to make sure that you don’t press that snooze button in your smartphone easily is to install applications that will require you to solve puzzles, take pictures, or do some activities before you can shut off your alarm.
 This way, you’ll be fully alert first before you decide to buy yourself a few minutes in bed again.